 Whilst there is clearly a point to asking the usual interview questions, such as "what are your strengths/weaknesses" and "what was your best achievement in your previous job?" there is also a downside.
 Because these questions are so predictable, candidates can pre-plan their answers, some even going so far as Googling the best responses, rehearsing them until they are word perfect and repeating them on demand!

 So, how do you make sure that you get the most out of a potential employee in the short period of time that you are face to face, and ultimately give each candidate the chance to stand out from the competition?

 No one likes to be caught off guard, especially in an interview situation, however throwing in a 'curve ball question', is sometimes the best way to get a true impression of a candidate's potential.

-As per this example, the questions don’t have to be too in depth, you can often get good, insightful responses from light hearted ‘Would you rather’ questions, which challenge candidates to think laterally.
+As per example, the questions don't have to be in too depth, you ca often get good, insightful responses from light hearted 'Would you rather' questions, which challenge candidates to think laterally.

 Method in the madness

 As well as getting an insight into the candidate's personality, this type question will also highlight the following qualities: